synapsestudios/oidc-platform/docs/implementation.md

 ### Log them out of the OIDC provider implicitly

 There are cases where your application's end users will have no idea what the OIDC Platform even is.
-If, for example, you're installiing the OIDC Platform to use with only a single application (instead of as an SSO service) then your user will rightly be confused when they logout of your application and then are presented with a screen asking them of they want to logout of some OpenID Connect service.
+If, for example, you're installing the OIDC Platform to use with only a single application (instead of as an SSO service) then your user will rightly be confused when they logout of your application and then are presented with a screen asking them of they want to logout of some OpenID Connect service.

 The implicit logout link will log the user out of the OIDC Platform without asking them and will redirect them back to your applicaiton.